 Hi mamas!
-We posted a pic on the nwaMotherlode Facebook page of my kids skiing at Snow Creek Ski Area, which is only about a 4-hour drive from Northwest Arkansas.
+A few years ago we posted a pic on the nwaMotherlode Facebook page of my kids skiing at Snow Creek Ski Area, which is only about a 4-hour drive from Northwest Arkansas.
 Many of you had questions about that place, so we’re sharing more of the info here.
 This is a FUN getaway that doesn’t require days of driving or an expensive plane ticket.

-According to the Snow Creek Ski Area website, the opening day for the 2019-2020 season is today, DECEMBER 20, 2019, with ski lifts opening at 3:30 p.m.
+According to the Snow Creek Ski Area website, the opening day for the 2022 ski season was JANUARY 7, 2022.
 (Always check the company’s website for a snow report before you go.)

 If your family is new to skiing, this is also a great way to ease into the sport before you hit the big mountain resorts of Colorado.